 We are excited to introduce a new series on our blog, where we ask our PhD students about As & Is of their research.

 In today’s interview, we feature Emmanuel Akinrintoyo, a PhD students at I-X and the Department of Computing.
 Emmanuel is on a mission to use technology to improve the lives and well-being of humans.
-His current research is exploring the use of robotics and AI to empower people with limited functional independence such as people with dementia to live independently in their homes.
+His research explores the use of robotics and AI to empower people with limited functional independence such as people with dementia to live independently in their homes.

 AI #1: Application & Innovation